tinestaric/tinestaric.github.io/source/_posts/2024-04-24-new-operational-limits.md

 <hr/>

 One final thing to keep in mind.
 At some point, *Microsoft* will introduce **global limits or “quotas”**, so this *“free performance”* won’t scale *forever*, but at this point, they haven’t yet decided on the quotas.
 Once they’re in place, the **docs will be updated** accordingly.
 But overall, I love seeing improvements on the infrastructure side of BC.
-I hope there’s going to be more...
+I hope we'll move away from having to abuse multiple sessions, but anyway, looking forward to what's coming next.

 [CallApiWithUserPoolExample]: https://github.com/tinestaric/BCExamples/tree/Master/CallApiWithUserPool
 [ScheduleJobsAsS2S]: https://github.com/tinestaric/BCExamples/tree/Master/ScheduleJobsAsS2S